When Pushing Through Isn’t Helping Anymore

 Pushing through had become automatic.

-We chose differently because we could finally see the pace we’d normalised.
+We chose differently because we could finally see the pace we’d been living at — and how normal it had become.

 Even when you know something isn’t working anymore, the old thoughts don’t disappear overnight.